qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 ```

 Next, we need to navigate to /klipper/klippy/extras/ and replace a couple of binaries with scripts from Qidi's Github.
 This is to avoid Python version compatibility issues - as of version 1.7 Qidi started adding compiled modules with the firmware.
 For now, this is limited to Qidi Box-related files.
 This locks these files to the Python version for which they were precompiled, causing issues for us, since we need to use a higher version.
 Fortunately, these modules are also opensourced as .py files on Qidi's Klipper repository on GitHub.
+If you are doing this guide on 1.6 or earlier, this step may be skipped.

 ```bash
 cd ~/klipper/klippy/extras/